RevanthkumarYallanuru/JPRINFRA/FIREBASE_SETUP.md

 ```

 **Rule Summary:**
-- Users can read their own profile
+- Users can read and create their own profile (for first-time signup)
+- Users can update their own profile (but cannot change role)
-- Only admins can create/update/delete users
+- Only admins can delete users or modify other users' profiles
 - All authenticated users can read projects
 - Only managers and admins can create/update projects
 - Only admins can delete projects
 - All authenticated users can read tasks
 - Only managers and admins can create/update/delete tasks
+- Public can create contact leads and quotation requests (no auth required)
+- Only authenticated admins can read contact leads and quotation requests

 ---